 So, it happened.
 You caught feelings for your BFF.
 When a relationship starts out platonic and blossoms into something more, it can be tricky to know how to navigate the shift.
 But let’s say you’ve done it — you’ve expressed your feelings, you both have a crush, and you decide to take the leap into romantic territory.
 Yay!
 When you

 As thrilling as it is, though, dating your bestie doesn’t always come as naturally as you might expect.
 After all, it’s a big change from your former status as "just friends."
 When you become romantically involved, your relationship is going to be different than it was before.
 And it requires some intentional thought as to how you’re going to make things work.
 “Everything will change,” explains

 If you’ve just started dating your best friend, keep the following things in mind to help your relationship thrive.

-1. You both need to be on the same page.
+You both need to be on the same page.

 This is important in any new relationship, but especially with BFFs, you risk hurt feelings if one of you wants something more serious than the other does.
 “Questions such as, ‘Are you monogamous?’ or, ‘Are you entering the murky water of FWB?’ will need to be answered,” says dating coach

-2. Developing a routine will help you adjust.
+Developing a routine will help you adjust.

 When you transition from friends into romantic partners, your schedules will need to adapt to meet this shift.
 Don’t expect that you’ll be spending the same amount of time together as you did when you were friends — it might be more or less, depending on what feels right for both of you.
 “Do you have a standing date night such as Saturday night, or are you spending the entire weekend together?”
 Spira wonders.
 “Once you get in a groove, your relationship will grow like any other.”
 The sooner you can figure out how often you want to see each other, the easier time you will have

 You might be tempted to move too quickly.